-[23] The Board placed less weight on the Complainant's sales comparables because of the size discrepancies in compression to the subject, sales that were quite dated, the comparables were spread over a fairly large geographic area, and there was a significant variation between the high and low prices.

-[24] In the rebuttal document, the Complainant stated that he had no issue with two of the Respondent's five sales comparables, those being sales #'s 2 and 3.
+- [21] The Board placed less weight on the Complainant's sales comparables because of the size discrepancies in compression to the subject, sales that were quite dated, the comparables were spread over a fairly large geographic area, and there was a significant variation between the high and low prices. - [22] In the rebuttal document, the Complainant stated that he had no issue with two of the Respondent's five sales comparables, those being sales #'s 2 and 3. - i.

-- i.
 Respondent's sale #2 at 10567 101 Street NW was the same as the Complainant's sale #10 which sold for a time-adjusted sale price of \$68.60 per square foot. - ii.
-Respondent's sale #3 at 9645 103 Avenue NW that sold for a time-adjusted sale price of \$66.40 per square foot.

-[25] The Complainant wanted the Respondent's sales comparables #'s 1, 4 and 5 to be discarded, stating that they should not be used in the sales analysis.
-Following is a summary of the Board's findings regarding these three sales:
+Respondent's sale #3 at 9645 103 Avenue NW that sold for a time-adjusted sale price of \$66.40 per square foot. - [23] The Complainant wanted the Respondent's sales comparables #'s 1, 4 and 5 to be discarded, stating that they should not be used in the sales analysis.
+Following is a summary of the Board's findings regarding these three sales: - i.

-i.
 The Respondent's sales comparable #1 and the Complainant's sales comparable #15 were a common sale.
 The only difference is that the address of this property as per the Respondent's details was 10630 98 Street NW, while the Complainant showed the address as 10628 98 Street NW.
 However, both Exhibit R-1 and Exhibit C-2 showed the land title number as 102105702.
-This property sold April 1, 2010, closest to the valuation date, is similar in size at 3,894 square feet, and is located in close proximity to the subject.
-It sold for a time-adjusted sale price of \$65.17 per square foot which is 3.3% lower than the subject's \$67.38 per square foot original assessment, within the threshold of the +/- 5% quality standard as identified in section 10 of the Matters Relating to Assessment and Taxation Regulation.
+This property sold April 1, 2010, closest to the valuation date, is similar in size at 3,894 square feet, and is located only one block away from the subject.
+It sold for a time-adjusted sale price of \$65.17 per square foot which is 4.9% lower than the subject's \$68.52 per square foot original assessment, within the threshold of the +/- 5% quality standard as identified in section 10 of the Matters Relating to Assessment and Taxation Regulation. - ii.

-- ii.
 The Board was puzzled by the Complainant's argument about the Respondent's sales comparable #4 at 9633 103 Avenue since in the Summary of Evidence and Testimony, the Complainant clearly stated that the sale should not be used as a comparable in analyzing commercially zoned properties because it had been part of a multi-purchase transaction with price allocation to each of three properties.
-However, promptly thereafter in the combined Altus/COE Direct Sales Analysis, this comparable was used. - iii.
-The Board found no issue with sales comparable #5 utilized by the Respondent that the Complainant wanted to discard.
-The Board could not find any evidence to support the Complainant's assertion that this sale was suspect.
-Upon review of the information provided by the Complainant, the Board acknowledges that the sale is part of a multi-purchase transaction that occurred on the same day, but it is noted that the one purchaser purchased the three properties from three different vendors for three different rates per square foot, implying to the Board that the three vendors sold their property at market value.
+However, promptly thereafter in the combined Altus/COE Direct Sales Analysis, this comparable was used.